Ward Gauderis

 • Mechanistic Interpretability: Weight space analysis, parameter decompositions

-• Neuro-symbolic Architectures: Probabilistic circuits, tensor logic
+• Neuro-symbolic Architectures: Tractable and probabilistic models, tensor logic

 • Quantum-ish Mathematics: Tensor networks, Hilbert spaces, information geometry